 - Project Management – Work breakdown schedules, resource scheduling, task management.

-Origin of ERP
+The History of ERP

-The term ERP was coined in the 1990’s by the Gartner Group, but the software’s original concept dates back to the 1960’s when it was called Material Requirements Planning (MRP).
-The first concepts for ERP originated with software designed for the manufacturing sector, since that was the most complicated business model at the time (probably still is).
+The term ERP was coined in the 1990s by the Gartner Group, but the software’s original concept dates back to the 1960s when it was called Material Requirements Planning (MRP).
+The first concepts for ERP originated with software designed for the manufacturing sector since that was the most complicated business model at the time (probably still is).

 By the 1970’s most manufacturers were using an MRP.
 The function of the software was to procure raw materials for manufacturing systems.
 It also helped with stock levels and tracking goods.
 The creation of MRP allowed them to:

-- Manage inventory.
+- Manage inventory

-- Report on manufacturing statuses.
+- Report on manufacturing statuses

-- Track shipped and received produced goods.
+- Track shipped and received produced products

 MRP was the leading software used by businesses until the 1990s.
 In 1980 several key features were added to MRP that transformed it into MRPII.
 The meaning of the acronym also changed as well.
 MRP now stood for Manufacturing Resource Planning.
 The features that were added were:

-- The ability to schedule machine capacity.
+- The ability to schedule machine capacity

-- Tools to help you forecast demand.
+- Tools to help you forecast demand

-- Quality control.
+- Quality control

-- Basic accounting tools.
+- Basic accounting tools

 MRP Becomes ERP

 When even more functions were added to MRP, the software split into two different programs.
 The new software was named Enterprise Resource Planning systems.
 The features that set apart ERP from MRP were:

-- Customer Relationship Management (CRM).
+- Customer Relationship Management (CRM)

-- Supply Chain Management (SCM).
+- Supply Chain Management (SCM)

-- Human Resources (HR).
+- Human Resources (HR)

-- Business goods tracking.
+- Business goods tracking

-- Marketing automation.
+- Marketing automation

 These features were planned in a way that allows businesses to unite all of their daily tasks under one software.

 Enterprise resource planning software is what was created to increase the business performance of today’s entrepreneurs and established corporations.
 It is also focused on helping companies save time and money.
 It does this through a centralized database and automation.
 ERP has begun transitioning into ERP II with the addition of even more features to ease the operation of your business.
 ERP II was created with the addition of:

-- Supplier Relationship Management (SRM).
+- Supplier Relationship Management (SRM)

-- More tools for collaboration with partner companies.
+- More tools for collaboration with partner companies

-- The software is now hosted on the Cloud.
+- The software is now hosted on the Cloud

-- Your ERP can now be used anywhere and from any device.
+- Your ERP can now be used anywhere and from any device

-- Increased security.
+- Increased security

-- It is now a Software as a Service (SaaS).
+- It is now a Software as a Service (SaaS)

-- Regulatory compliance with new laws.
+- Regulatory compliance with new laws

 Why Would My Company Need An ERP?